Swimming in Lake Windermere – Everything You Need to Know

 Avoid swimming after heavy rain when spills rise.
 Groups like Save Windermere push for cleaner water.

-Safety Tips for Swimming
+Safety Tips for Windermere Swimming

 Stay safe by swimming with a friend.
 Wear a bright cap and tow a float to stay visible to boats.